ppl.studio

 AI UGC for Pest Control Marketing: Clean, Friendly Service Imagery Without Photographing a Single Cockroach

 Pest control has the strangest marketing problem in home services: the customer wants to think about the problem as little as possible.
 Show too much realism—close-up of a roach, swarm of termites, mouse in a trap—and the homeowner clicks away.
 Show no realism and the brand looks fake.
 The winning formula is reassuring, clean, smiling-technician imagery that hints at the problem without making it visceral.
-AI UGC renders exactly that—branded service imagery the customer actually wants to look at.
+AI UGCrenders exactly that—branded service imagery the customer actually wants to look at.

 AI UGC for Pest Control Marketing